taocpp/PEGTL/doc/Control-Reference.md

 Only `include/tao/pegtl/normal.hpp`, which defines `normal`, is automatically included with `<tao/pegtl.hpp>`.
 For all other controls the appropriate headers from `include/tao/pegtl/control/` need to be included manually.

-The [`normal`](#normal) control is the only one that implements the control functionality -- all other controls are adapters that modify the behaviour of another control.
+The [`normal`](#normal) control is the only one that implements the control functionality -- all other controls are adapters that modify the behavior of another control.

 The control adapters are made available through two or three type aliases.
 The alias `control_adapter_n< Control >::template type` is itself a control and can be used as `Control` template parameter to [`parse()`](Inputs-and-Parsing.md#parse-function).